 Eating for Two This Holiday Season?
-Mind the Thanksgiving Food Safety Rules.

 Thanksgiving is a wonderful time to spend with family.
 While you may be prepared to partake in food and fun and use the old “I’m eating for two” excuse, be mindful of what you are eating.
 Needless to say, alcohol is off the menu this holiday season, but there are also a few Thanksgiving foods that pregnant women should approach with caution or avoid altogether.
 We’ve compiled an easy to follow list to help you prepare.

 Cheeses like brie, havarti, camembert, queso fresco and goat cheese can pose a risk of listeria because they are made with unpasteurized milk.
 To be on the safe side, keep them off your plate.

 Many homemade sauces contain raw eggs, which may be contaminated with salmonella.
 So be sure to steer clear of Hollandise unless you are positive that it is made without eggs.

 Undoubtedly, most of us enjoy holiday baking.
 Just remember, no matter how tempting that cookie dough looks, it is likely made with raw eggs and is unsafe for an expectant mother.

 These can be dangerous as they may be contaminated with listeria.

 Since it may contain raw eggs, pass the eggnog this holiday.

 As much as you want to take a sip of that aromatic homemade cider, skip it or opt for a store bought version.
 Homemade ciders are not pasteurized and may pose a risk of e-coli.

 Approach with caution

 As any poultry, turkey is prone to breeding dangerous bacteria.
 Undercooked turkey can pose a risk of salmonella and other food borne illnesses.
 Be sure that turkey is cooked thoroughly until internal temperature reaches a minimum of 160°F.

 Since stuffing is frequently prepared inside of turkey, consuming it poses the same threats as consuming undercooked turkey does, so follow directions and keep an eye on that meat thermometer.

 Although pregnant women are always encouraged to consume los of fresh fruits and vegetables, they should be careful.
 Raw vegetables may be exposed to toxoplasmosis.
 If the produce is not washed properly, you and your baby may be exposed to it as well.
 Toxoplasmosis is caused by a parasite and poses a risk of serious illness and miscarriage.